-"Mr. Harrison at Cadiz has advised the Secy of Foreign Affairs that the British fleet under Admiral Howe had effected the relief of Gibralter, by with the Legislature were 15t, the delay of Congress to give an answer which was deemed disrespectful 2t the little chance of any funds being provided by Congress for their internal debts; 3^{dly}, the assurance (given by one of their members Mr. Jos Mont-g-y, mentioned privately not on the floor) that no impediment to the support of the war c^d arise from it, since Congress had provided means for that purpose in Europe.
+The Delegates from Penn^a reminded Congress that no answer had been given to the memorials (see Nov^r 20) from that State that the Legislature were proceeding in the measure intimated in the said memorials and that they meant to finish it & adjourn this evening.
+1 The reasons mentioned by the Delegates as prevailing with the Legislature were 1st., the delay of Congress to give an answer which was deemed disrespectful 2^d. the little chance of any funds being provided by Congress for their internal debts; 3^{dly}, the assurance (given by one of their members Mr. Jos Mont-g-y, mentioned privately not on the floor) that no impediment to the support of the war c^d arise from it, since Congress had provided means for that purpose in Europe.